-I would still recommend getting a Free Consultation with an experienced personal injury lawyer to make sure your claim is not worth more than you think it is.
-A good injury attorney will take a close look at how your injuries and losses will likely impact you in the future.
+I would still recommend getting a Free Consultation with an experienced personal injury lawyer to ensure your claim is not worth more than you think.
+A reasonable injury attorney will look closely at how your injuries and losses will likely impact you in the future.

 Limited Injuries in West Virginia Work Accident Claims

-West Virginia law typically requires an injured worker to be awarded a 13% Permanent Partial Disability (PPD) rating from worker’s compensation before they can recover addition compensation against their employer under what’s called a West Virginia deliberate intent claim.
-Therefore, limited injuries can be even more of an obstacle in recovering fair compensation after being injured at work.
-If you were injured at work, it’s especially critical to speak with a skilled work injury lawyer to see what your options are.
+West Virginia law typically requires an injured worker to be awarded a 13% Permanent Partial Disability (PPD) rating from worker’s compensation before they can recover additional compensation against their employer under a West Virginia deliberate intent claim.
+Therefore, limited injuries can be even more difficult to recover fair compensation after being injured at work.
+If you were injured at work, it’s especially critical to speak with a skilled work injury lawyer to see your options.

 Medical Malpractice Cases in West Virginia